toomuchio/modding_docs/mibox_mdz-19-aa_to_global.md

+## How to convert Mi Box MDZ-19-AA (Chinese Version) to MDZ-16-AB Global Version

 Full credit to the modders at miui.vn, all I did was translate this and simplify the steps

 ## Known Issues